Emre-Yaz/ibrahim_emre_yaz_case/README.md

 # QA Engineer – Selenium Task

-This project automates a UI flow on https://useinsider.com/ using Python and Selenium.
+This project automates a UI flow on https://useinsider.com/ using Python and Selenium, following the Page Object Model (POM).
+It includes reliable UI interaction, filtering validations, Lever redirection testing, and Sphinx-based documentation generation.
 The goal is to showcase not only functional correctness, but also engineering practices.

 ---